PatternCode/GlassBoost/README.md

 ## Repository Overview

-This repository contains the code, data, and results associated with the paper "A Novel Explainable Approach for Intrusion Detection."
+This repository contains the code, and data associated with the paper "A Novel Explainable Approach for Intrusion Detection."
 It is structured to allow readers to replicate the analyses presented in the paper, explore the methodology in more detail, and use the code for their own research.

 ## Paper Abstract
 Intrusion Detection Systems (IDSs) are vital defense mechanisms against cyberattacks in data networks.
 Given the growing frequency and diversity of cyberattacks, designing effective IDSs to protect information systems has become increasingly critical.
 In addition to achieving acceptable accuracy, the explainability of an IDS is essential for fostering trust and accountability.
 This paper introduces an explainable anomaly detection system for identifying malicious attacks.